 So don't get too tied up in debates, let alone arguments, about the lists!
 Note that for many people today, a prophet is someone who speak out about political / social issues.
-The truth in this is that God's message always calls for corporate as social issues.
 The truth in this is that God's message always calls for corporate as well as personal change - but Christian prophecy centres in the first place on God's message as enfleshed in Jesus Christ, i.e. the gospel 'according to the scriptures', and the implications flowing from that, rather than starting with the implications (which will include social concerns).